Egekorkmz/PurrfectDrive/README.md

 Developed the user management and feedback system.
 Collaborated on implementing the traffic rule system.
 2. Zeynep Yıldız — Unity Developer:
 Created the event handler and input manager.
 Co-developed the traffic rule system alongside Ege.
-3. Eren Yeşilyurt — 3D Asset Designer:
+3. Eren Yeşiltepe — 3D Asset Designer:
 Worked on 3D asset creation and optimization for the project.
 5. Göksu Kaya — 3D Asset Designer:
 Responsible for designing and creating 3D assets used throughout the simulator.